-Before you can install the failover driver, you must install the HBA driver package and modify the configuration file settings using the following procedures:
+Before you can install the failover driver, you must install the HBA driver package and modify the configuration file settings using the following procedures.

-JNI

-- "Installing the JNI adapter driver package" on page 124 - "Modifying the HBA settings and binding the HBAs" on page 125 (SAN-attached only)
+- JNI - "Installing the JNI adapter driver package" - "Modifying the HBA settings and binding the HBAs" on page 118 (SAN-attached only) - Note: JNI host bus adapters are supported only on Solaris 8 and 9.
+They are not supported on Solaris 10. - "Changing the Emulex configuration files" on page 124 - "Installing the QLogic adapter driver package" on page 124 - "Modifying the QLogic HBA settings" on page 126 - Note: Find the latest information about operating system and HBA support, clustering support, storage area network (SAN) fabric support, and DS4000 Storage Manager feature support:

-QLogic

-"Installing the QLogic adapter driver package" on page 131

-"Modifying the QLogic HBA settings" on page 132